Texas governor’s limit on drop-off sites for mail-in ballots criticized as voter suppression

 “Republicans are on the verge of losing, so Governor Abbott is trying to adjust the rules last minute,” state Democratic Party Chairman Gilberto Hinojosa said in a statement.
 “Make no mistake, Democracy itself is on the ballot.
 Every Texan must get out and vote these cowards out!”

 The Texas Democratic Party’s communications director, Abhi Rahman, speaking to The Washington Post, declined to comment on reports that it will file a lawsuit.
-A civil rights organization, the League of United Latin American Citizens, announced Thursday that it would soon file a lawsuit against Abbott.
+A civil rights organization, the League of United Latin American Citizens, announced Thursday that it would soon file a lawsuit against Abbott, calling the order “the worst type of third world politics.”
+Republicans for the Rule of Law, a group of anti-Trump conservatives, is also interested in joining the battle against the order, the group confirmed to The Post.

-“Governor Abbott’s Executive Order today to limit drop box locations reeks of the continued voter suppression and rigging of voter turnout by Republicans against all Texans in a pandemic,” Domingo Garcia, the group’s president, said in a statement.
-“It is disgraceful, unlawful and the worst type of third world politics or something that you would expect in a country like Russia or China, not Texas or the United States.”
+“If, as it appears, Gov. Abbott is attempting to change the outcome of an election by changing the rules at this late date, he’s committed a brazen offense against fair elections,” Carson Putnam, the group’s chief of communications, wrote in a statement.
+“Republicans for the Rule of Law is happy to draw attention to this case, because it deserves scrutiny from the entire country — and very likely from the judiciary.
+But whether or not it’s legal, it’s bad politics and has the appearance of impropriety.”

 The sites staffed by election officials were created to provide people a place to safely turn in their mail-in ballots, as trust in the U.S. Postal Service has faltered under Trump-appointed Postmaster General Louis DeJoy.
 Texas narrowly limits absentee voting to only those who are 65 or older, are disabled, are in jail or will be outside the county during early voting and Election Day.